python-zeroconf/python-zeroconf/README.rst

   The above query will now see a response

 * MAJOR BUG: Fix queries for AAAA records (#616) @bdraco

+* Switch to using an asyncio.Event for async_wait (#759) @bdraco

+  We no longer need to check for thread safety under a asyncio.Condition as the ServiceBrowser and ServiceInfo internals schedule coroutines in the eventloop.

+* Ensure the queue is created before adding listeners to ServiceBrowser (#785) @bdraco

+  The callback from the listener could generate an event that would fire in async context that should have gone to the queue which could result in the consumer running a sync call in the event loop and blocking it.

+* Add a guard to prevent running ServiceInfo.request in async context (#784) @bdraco

+* Inline utf8 decoding when processing incoming packets (#782) @bdraco

+* Drop utf cache from _dns (#781) (later reverted) @bdraco

+* Switch to using a simple cache instead of lru_cache (#779) (later reverted) @bdraco

+* Fix Responding to Address Queries (RFC6762 section 6.2) (#777) @bdraco

+* Fix deadlock on ServiceBrowser shutdown with PyPy (#774) @bdraco

+* Add a guard against the task list changing when shutting down (#776) @bdraco

+* Improve performance of parsing DNSIncoming by caching read_utf (#769) (later reverted) @bdraco

 * Simplify ServiceBrowser callsbacks (#756) @bdraco